General MBA vs. Healthcare MBA vs. MHA: Key Differences You Need to Know Before Choosing

 As similar as healthcare MBA and MHA programs can seem at first glance, the coursework in each may be very different.
 Whereas MHA programs generally prepare students for highly specialized health administration roles in the clinical, public health and health policy spheres, healthcare management MBA programs tend to teach more transferable competencies applicable in medicine and non-clinical settings (e.g., medtech, pharma, insurance and entrepreneurship) and in fields entirely unrelated to healthcare.

-Students in Case Western Reserve's Online MBA with a Healthcare Management Track learn from faculty members from schools and departments across the university, including business, medicine, engineering and law, giving them a broader, multidisciplinary perspective.
+Students in Case Western Reserve's Online MBA in Healthcare Management learn from faculty members from schools and departments across the university, including business, medicine, engineering and law, giving them a broader, multidisciplinary perspective.

 If you're confident you want to apply to a healthcare management MBA program but aren't sure you meet Case Western Reserve's admission requirements, connect with an Enrollment Advisor at email@example.com or 216.352.4965.